 It is actually always best to consult with an experienced auto accident attorney immediately following any car accident that produces injuries of any severity.
 In most cases, injury victims are entitled to more than the insurance company initially offers in a settlement.
 A personal injury attorney will ensure you do not settle for less than what you deserve.

 Make sure your rights to compensation are protected following an accident.
-Contact Foley Griffin, LLP at (888) 966-8480 for a full free case evaluation.
+Contact Foley Griffin at (888) 966-8480 for a full free case evaluation.